cometbft/cometbft/docs/qa/method.md

    All nodes should be increasing their heights.
 6. You now need to start the load runner that will produce transaction load
     * If you don't know the saturation load of the version you are testing, you need to discover it.
         * `ssh` into the `testnet-load-runner`, then copy script `script/200-node-loadscript.sh` and run it from the load runner node.
         * Before running it, you need to edit the script to provide the IP address of a full node.
           This node will receive all transactions from the load runner node.
         * This script will take about 40 mins to run.
         * It is running 90-seconds-long experiments in a loop with different loads.
     * If you already know the saturation load, you can simply run the test (several times) for 90 seconds with a load somewhat below saturation:
         * set makefile variables `ROTATE_CONNECTIONS`, `ROTATE_TX_RATE`, to values that will produce the desired transaction load.
         * set `ROTATE_TOTAL_TIME` to 90 (seconds).
         * run "make runload" and wait for it to complete.
 You may want to run this several times. so the data of different runs can be compared.
 7. Run `make retrieve-data` to gather all relevant data from the testnet into the orchestrating machine
+    * Alternatively, you may want to run `make retrieve-prometheus-data` and `make retrieve-blockstore` separately.
+      The end result will be the same.
+    * `make retrieve-blockstore` accepts the following values in makefile variable `RETRIEVE_TARGET_HOST`
+        * `any`: (which is the default) picks up a full node and retrieves the blockstore from that node only.
+        * `all`: retrieves the blockstore from all full nodes; this is extremely slow, and consumes plenty of bandwidth, so use it with care.
+        * the name of a particular full node (e.g., `validator01`): retrieves the blockstore from that node only.
 8. Verify that the data was collected without errors
     * at least one blockstore DB for a CometBFT validator
     * the Prometheus database from the Prometheus node